 From China Digital Space

-This medical procedure was immortalized in Internet discourse after migrant worker Zhang Haichao underwent the procedure to prove that he had a serious lung disease in 2009.
-Before the operation, Zhang Haichao had received numerous diagnoses of the lung disease pneumoconiosis.
-The condition, generally considered an occupational disease, was caused by Zhang’s employment at an abrasive materials factory near Zhengzhou.
-In order to receive worker’s compensation, Zhang needed to receive a diagnosis from “the legally designated occupational illness hospital” (法定的职业病诊断机构)—an institute that first refused to issue any diagnosis, and only under pressure incorrectly diagnosed Zhang with “tuberculosis.”
-Zhang spent two years petitioning the government and finally underwent the invasive thoracotomy surgery to prove his condition.
-After an outpouring of online support, Zhang was awarded 615,000 RMB in workers compensation.
+Before the procedure, Zhang Haichao had received numerous diagnoses of the lung disease pneumoconiosis.
+The condition, generally considered an occupational disease, was caused by Zhang’s employment at an abrasive materials factory near Zhengzhou, Henan.
+In order to receive worker’s compensation, Zhang needed to receive a diagnosis from a “legally designated occupational illness hospital” (法定的职业病诊断机构)—an institute that first refused to issue any diagnosis, and only under pressure incorrectly diagnosed Zhang with tuberculosis.

-The case garnered much attention for issues concerning workers’ rights in China, as has been documented by China Labour Bulletin.
+The case garnered attention for issues concerning workers’ rights in China, as documented by the China Labour Bulletin.